 - …and many more.

-The list looks a bit overwhelming, but you can sort them by category or search for a particular element using the search box in the top right corner.
+The list might look a bit overwhelming, but you can sort them by category or search for a particular element using the search box in the top right-hand corner.

 Get started by choosing your first element.
 It will automatically be inserted into a row.